ziyul893/ece4180-programmable-power-supply/readme.md

 A uLCD-144G2 LCD display is used to display relevant information to the user.
 The LCD is connected to the mBed via UART connection.
 A software deboucned button (via PinDetect) is used as a human interface to allow voltage selection.

 **UPDATE: Tightened COVID policy in China has delayed the shipment of our PCB.
-We have since assembled a project with identical functionality using off-the-shelf parts on a breadboard.
+We have since assembled a project with identical functionality using off-the-shelf parts on a breadboard as a contingency plan.
+The below information has been edited to reflect our backup project, but schematics and PCB layouts for the original PCB were left in place.

 ## Repo Navigation
 [4DGL-uLCD-SE](4DGL-uLCD-SE), [INA260](INA260), [mbed](mbed) are three library folders that include required API for this project.